What Is Conjunctivitis?

-To avoid a rebound of inflammation and symptoms when stopping steroids, the steroid treatment must be tapered off carefully under the guidance of an eye doctor.
+To avoid a rebound of inflammation and symptoms when stopping steroids, the steroid treatment must be tapered off carefully under the guidance of an eye doctor, rather than stopped abruptly.

 2. Bacterial Conjunctivitis

 Bacterial conjunctivitis can be caused by a variety of bacteria, ranging from those that commonly reside on our skin (Staph aureus) to more aggressive bacteria (Neisseria gonorrhea).
-Bacterial conjunctivitis is usually bilateral, though there can be a delay of several days for onset in the second eye.
+Bacterial conjunctivitis is usually bilateral (both eyes), though there can be a delay of several days for onset in the second eye.
 There is typically a thick, pus-like discharge from the eyes.

 Some bacterial conjunctivitis will resolve spontaneously without treatment, though antibiotics can speed recovery and prevent reinfection.
 To treat bacterial conjunctivitis, the eye doctor will take a swab of the eye discharge to determine what kind of bacteria are causing the infection and tailor the treatment accordingly.
 Antibiotic drops or ointment are usually prescribed.